Ed-Fi-Exchange-OSS/Ed-Fi-Solution-Scripts/README.md

 ### On AWS,
 #### Using  Cloud Formation
-1. Download the Cloud Formation template file: [EdFiSolutions-AWS-CloudFormation-Win2019-SingleVM.json](https://github.com/skerlick-edfi/Ed-Fi-Solution-Scripts/blob/master/EdFiSolutions-AWS-CloudFormation-Win2019-SingleVM.json)
+1. You can download the Cloud Formation template file: [EdFiSolutions-AWS-CloudFormation-Win2019-SingleVM.json](https://github.com/Ed-Fi-Exchange-OSS/Ed-Fi-Solution-Scripts/raw/master/AWS/EdFiSolutions-AWS-CloudFormation-Win2019-SingleVM.json) or you can use the [AWS S3 copy](https://s3-us-west-1.amazonaws.com/winami3.lambda.edfi.org/EdFiSolutions-AWS-CloudFormation-Win2019-SingleVM.json)
 1. Connect to your AWS Console:\
     `If using your organization's AWS account, check with your system administrators to verify that you have the correct access rights.
 Admin rights are required to create AWS EC2 instances and other components for your solution.`
 1. Navigate to Cloud Formation under the Management & Governance section of the Services menu
 1. Select Create Stack
-1. Select Upload a template File and choose the file you downloaded in the first step
+1. Select Amazon S3 URL and enter https://s3-us-west-1.amazonaws.com/winami3.lambda.edfi.org/EdFiSolutions-AWS-CloudFormation-Win2019-SingleVM.json  -or-  Select "Upload a template File" and choose the file you downloaded in the first step
 1. Follow the direction in the template to complete your solution setup

 #### Launching an EC2 instance directly